edxu96/mgrid/docs_raw/index.rst

 and supported studies are:

-- Power flow calculation based on one-line-equivalent models for three-phase-four-wire power grids.
+- Power flow based on one-line-equivalent models for three-phase-four-wire power grids.
-- Power flow calculation for unbalanced three-phase-four-wire power grids.
+- Power flow for unbalanced three-phase-four-wire power grids.

+In terms of:

-- Power flow calculation for unbalanced power grids with laterals (cables with less than three phases).
+- Power flow for unbalanced power grids with laterals (cables with less than three phases).

+Following tool is to be supported:

+- ``OpenDSS``: ``OpenDSSDirect.py`` is a cross-platform Python package implements a "direct" library interface to ``OpenDSS`` using ``dss_python``. ``OpenDSS`` is an open-source distribution system simulator.
+See ``OpenDSSDirect.jl`` for a similar package in Julia.
+- ``pf_impedance``: ``pf_impedance`` is a Python package to model
+  (un)balanced power grids using impedance matrices of cables and transformers.
+Generally speaking, a bus impedance matrix is to be built for the whole power grid, then used to calculated power flow for given snapshot(s).

 Three Representation Methods
 ----------------------------